Zenfolio review – exciting new portfolio tools

 Her About page features the photographer-in-action shots – I like how clients are able to see their photographer in a natural setting.
 That definitely makes the website appear more personal.

 The blog section of her website adds even more personality to her page – the photographer writes blog posts about her experience of each photo session.
-After your photoshoot, you can not only get the photos but also read about how the photoshoot went from the eyes of the photographer.
+After your photoshoot, you can not only get the photos but also read about how the photoshoot went from the photographer's perspective.

 Jon Viscott